© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penmaen Burrows Church is a scheduled monument protected by Cadw under reference GM130.
 View the official record →

-Penmaen Burrows Church is a medieval church located within the Penmaen Burrows area of the Gower Peninsula in Swansea, Wales.
+Penmaen Burrows Church is a medieval church located within the Penmaen Burrows site in Gower, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM130.

 Penmaen Burrows Church dates from the medieval period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penmaen Burrows Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM130.